seifeldingamal/landing-page/README.md

 - Get section y coordinate to go to after click
 - Checks if page is scrolled down to show to top button
 - Scrolls to top on click
+- Checks if element is in viewport
+- Highlights active navbar link